Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models: Abstract

 \section{Abstract}

 Vision-language models (VLMs) trained on internet-scale data achieve remarkable zero-shot detection performance on common objects like {\tt car}, {\tt truck}, and {\tt pedestrian}.
 However, state-of-the-art models still struggle to generalize to out-of-distribution classes, tasks and imaging modalities not typically found in their pre-training.
 Rather than simply re-training VLMs on more visual data, we argue that one should align VLMs to new concepts with annotation instructions containing a few visual examples {\em and} rich textual descriptions.
 To this end, we introduce Roboflow100-VL, a large-scale collection of $100$ multi-modal object detection datasets with diverse concepts not commonly found in VLM pre-training.
 We evaluate state-of-the-art models on our benchmark in zero-shot, few-shot, semi-supervised, and fully-supervised settings, allowing for comparison across data regimes.
 Notably, we find that VLMs like GroundingDINO and Qwen2.5-VL achieve less than 2\% zero-shot accuracy on challenging medical imaging datasets within Roboflow100-VL, demonstrating the need for few-shot concept alignment.
+Lastly, we discuss our recent CVPR 2025 Foundational FSOD competition and share insights from the community.
+Notably, the winning team significantly outperforms our baseline by 17 mAP!
 Our code and dataset are available on \href{https://github.com/roboflow/rf100-vl}{GitHub} and \href{https://universe.roboflow.com/rf100-vl/}{Roboflow}.